alephdata/ingest-file/README.md

 Along with the statuses, an ingestor having spawned children, provides information the number of children and their status.

-### Events

-An ingestor provides callbacks in the form of:

-* `before()`, to be called before the file processing is started.
-This callback is provided with the context of the file to be processed (checksum information, filename, time it started, status etc.)
-* `after()`, to be called after the file processing is done.
-This callback is provided with the context of the processed file and the results (spawned children, time it ended, status, etc.)

-Any of these callbacks can be overwritten to store the context in a persistent way or be passed on towards additional processing.

 ### Results